su-haris/django-hms/README.md

 ## Hostel Management System

 ### Introduction
 The aim of the project is to build a hostel management system which allows students to select their rooms online.
 They can also change rooms and pay fees.
 It also allows wardens to see the status of rooms and its occupants and fee status.
+Wardens can also make announcements which can be viewed by the students.

 ### Models